Next Gen Ascend Early User Program

 OSC is deploying the Next Gen Ascend cluster in collaboration with The Ohio State University Wexner Medical Center and the Ohio State University College of Medicine.

-Current OSC users from both the Ohio State University College of Medicine and existing Ascend users are participating in the early user program.
-Notifications are sent to PIs in late February.
+Current OSC users from OSU College of Medicine, as well as projects which already have Ascend access, are participating in the early user program.
+Notifications are sent to PIs and College of Medicine users in late February.

 Early user period